GitGrubOfficial/gitgrub/docs/backlog.md

 ### **v1.2.0 - Community Features**

+*Build out social and community aspects to push GitGrub from a recipe platform into an engaging culinary community with user interaction and content discovery.*

 - [ ] Build comment system with upvoting/downvoting capability
 - [ ] User activity feeds
 - [ ] Favorite collections and organization